Paul44444/IndustrySmartContract/README.md

 4. Set Up IsaacLab repository:
 Set up an NVIDIA IsaacLab repository of the Franka robot ([Overview over IsaacLabEnvs](https://isaac-sim.github.io/IsaacLab/main/source/overview/environments.html))
 Add the modified environment from the Github folder src/IsaacLabEnvModified into your IsaacLab directory structure at the "manipulation"-directory.
 This can have a path e.g.
 /home/paul/miniconda3/envs/env_isaaclab1/lib/python3.11/site-packages/isaaclab/source/isaaclab_tasks/isaaclab_tasks/manager_based/manipulation/.
-Moreover, it could aaa.AA
+Moreover, the file train.py should be added at the reinforcement_learning path under the learning strategy, e.g. for skrl: e.g. /home/paul/IsaacLab/scripts/reinforcement_learning/skrl.